Environmental Streambank Works

 For your safety, please follow the signage and directions of staff and contractors.
 Thank you in advance for your patience as we work to make our foreshore an even better place to visit.

-Weed removal started this week commencing at Oddies Creek.
+Weed removal commenced this week with the first section being cleared adjacent to Oddies Creek junction.
 Weeds have been mulched and stockpiled.
 Large logs have been transported to site and will be placed along the river streambank to assist in minimising erosion.

 17 May 2019